jtortorelli/cineaste-lume/src/people/hama-mie.md

     year: 1967
 ---

-Contracted by Toho at age 16 immediately after graduating high school.

-Specialized in playing female leads in comedies during the 60s, including the
-<i>Crazy Cats</i> series and, to some extent, <i>King Kong vs. Godzilla</i>
-(1962).

-Achieved international fame for playing Bond girl Kissy Suzuki in <i>You Only Live Twice</i> (1967).
-She was selected from a large pool of Japanese talent to appear in the film, along with Wakabayashi Akiko and Tamba Tetsurô.
-Hama was originally cast as the spy Aki, while Wakabayashi played Suzuki.
-Hama struggled to learn her lines in English and director Lewis Gilbert planned to drop her.
-A grief stricken Hama learned of this and became suicidal, at which point Gilbert relented and instead had her switch roles with Wakabayashi, since Wakabayashi could learn the lines quicker and Suzuki had much less dialogue than Aki.

-Well known to genre fans for playing Madame Piranha in <i>King Kong Escapes</i>
-(1967), a film which incidentally also possessed some Bond-like qualities.

-Left Toho in the 70s and moved to television and radio.
-Became known as the face of Lion Laundry detergent through their TV ads.

-Retired from acting in the 90s and devoted her time mainly to environmental causes.
+Hama Mie was a prominent Toho actress during the 1960s, known for her comedic timing and international appeal.
+She was discovered by producer Tanaka Tomoyuki while working as a bus fare conductor and joined the studio in 1959.

+She quickly became a popular leading lady, often starring in comedies alongside the Crazy Cats, such as *Irresponsible Yukyoden* and *Monsieur Zivaco*.
+She also appeared in the spy comedy *Kokusai Himitsu Keisatsu: Kagi no Kagi* (1965), which was later re-edited by Woody Allen into *What's Up, Tiger Lily?*.

+Hama achieved international fame as the Bond girl Kissy Suzuki in *You Only Live Twice* (1967).
+Originally cast as the character Aki, she switched roles with co-star Wakabayashi Akiko due to difficulties with English dialogue.
+Despite the language barrier, her performance cemented her status as a global icon.

+Following her departure from Toho in the 1970s, Hama transitioned to a successful career as a television host and author.
+She became a vocal advocate for environmental causes, dedicating herself to the preservation of Japan's natural landscapes and traditional culture.